 Dr. Mai Tuyet Pho is an infectious diseases physician and health outcomes researcher.
 Her work seeks to improve health outcomes and public policy at the intersection of HIV, HCV, and substance use.
 She has trained in decision modeling and health economics under the mentorship of Kenneth Freedberg, Rochelle Walensky, Milt Weinstein and David Meltzer.
 Current projects includes understanding the shifting epidemiology of HCV and opioid overdose, network characterization of people who inject drugs in rural communities, linkage to HCV care at reentry for criminal justice involved individuals, economic evaluation of routine HCV and HIV screening and treatment coverage policies, discrete choice experiments to examine heterogeneity in willingness to pay for therapy, and qualitative analyses on optimizing shared decision making surrounding HCV in marginalized populations.

-Aditya is a computational epidemiologist and statistician.
+Aditya Khanna, PhD, MS is a computational epidemiologist and statistician.
 His research combines biosocial data and computational modeling tools to understand infectious disease dynamics and prevention mechanisms.
 He works on assessing the applicability of models and modeling frameworks, and on developing interventions to eliminate new HIV infections.
 Modeling networks is a predominant theme in his work, including sexual networks through with pathogens transmit, and social networks, which channel information that impacts behaviors.
 He is the recipient of a pilot award through the Third Coast Center for AIDS Research to expand his work on peer change agent identification and dynamic network structure.

 Ronald Burt, a faculty member at the Chicago Booth School of Business since 1993, studies the ways that social networks create competitive advantage in careers, organizations, and markets.
 He teaches in Booth's Executive M.B.A. program and in Chicago programs for senior executives.
 Burt is the author of several books on sociology and network analysis.